vthommeret/mathtocode/questions/001-sqrt.md

   - [5]
 ---

-**Math to Code** is an interactive NumPy tutorial to teach engineers how to read and implement math in papers.
+**Math to Code** is an interactive NumPy tutorial to teach engineers how to read and implement math using the NumPy library.

 Let’s get started!
-Implement the following equation:
+Implement the square root function:

 math`\sqrt{x}`